chiliphrosting/popOS-desktop-freezes-mouse-cursor-still-moves/HW.md

 # CONCLUSION

+- No `*ERRORS*` have occurred since unplugging the additional monitor at the time of this writing (23Aug23): PM.
+- No `*ERRORS*` have occurred since unplugging the additional monitor at the time of this writing (23Aug23): AM.
 - No `*ERRORS*` have occurred since unplugging the additional monitor at the time of this writing (22Aug23).

 <!--